Conversations with several experts in the industry have shown that branding plays a decisive role in the development of the segment.

 Chief Executive Officer at American Cannabis Company, Inc.

-Facebook, as well as other social networks, have abode by the federal prohibition of cannabis, removing from their platforms any websites linked to cannabis marketing in 2016.
-In the same way, the Marijuana Business Daily reported that at least 100 Facebook pages had been closed in the first months of the previous year.
+Facebook, and other social networks, are forced to abide by the federal prohibition of cannabis, removing any websites linked to cannabis marketing from their platforms as of 2016.
+The Marijuana Business Daily also reported that at least 100 Facebook pages had been closed in the first months of 2015.

-The prohibition represents an obstacle for brands, which are still in the phase of identity development and trying to capture new consumers.
-With restricted access to the media, brands lose the possibility of creating the contact point needed to shape the perception they generate.
+The prohibition presents an obstacle for brands, which are still in the phase of identity development, trying to capture new consumers.
+With restricted access to the media, brands lose the possibility of creating the contact point needed to shape their brand perception.

-As a response, cannabusiness-specific social networks have been created (MassRoots, TokeWith, HighThere, among others).
-However, their marketing scope is lower than Facebook or Instagram (1 billion and 500 million users, respectively).
-MassRoots barely reaches 900.000 users.
+As a response, cannabusiness-specific social networks have been created (MassRoots, WeedMaps, TokeWith, HighThere, and more).
+However, their marketing scope is lower with Facebook and Instagram reaching 1 billion and 500 million users, respectively, while MassRoots barely reaches 900.000 users.